dd32/td-gh-ex/readme.txt

 == Description ==

 Arowana is a Fast and lightweight, easily customizable and multi-purpose WordPress theme with the main focus on smooth user experience to make your site stand out from the crowd.
 Arowana comes with everything you could ever need to build an amazing website.
 Arowana is the perfect theme for your business!
-View the demo of StartKit Pro https://www.nayrathemes.com/demo/pro/?theme=startkit
+View the demo of Arowana Pro https://nayrathemes.com/demo/pro/arowana

 == Installation ==